vercel/ai/docs/pages/docs/api-reference/streaming-react-response.md

 ### Client-Side Setup

 On the client side, the useChat hook from ai/react is utilized to manage the chat interaction.
-The Chat component renders the chat interface, including input forms and message displays.
+The `Chat` component below renders the chat interface, including input forms and message displays.
 It dynamically integrates the server-side stream, displaying messages and UI elements as they are received.

 ```tsx
 // app/stream-react-response/page.tsx